Welcome to Lords-prayer-words.com ... an extensive resource of traditional and contemporary Christian prayers.

 In this section you will also find an interpretation of the Lord's prayer by Alexander MacLaren.
 If you need some ideas for studying this prayer in your Bible group, then there is also an excellent contribution by Phil Harper.
 Here you'll find some thoughts on what motivates us when we pray, and how we might seek to do the will of God as a community together.

 www.lords-prayer-words.com began as a small project in 2007 with the aim of developing an online resource for people seeking to find out more about the Lord's Prayer.
 Initially this covered popular versions of the prayer and classic commentaries by the likes of Matthew Henry and Adam Clarke.
 The site was later added to by an extensive list of versions in different languages, (such as Russian and even Chinese!) and other resources, such as popular adaption's of the Lord's Prayer in music and song.

-The website has since grown to become a wider resource about prayer, and seeks to encompass the rich heritage of the Christian faith, from the prayer life of the ancient Celts to modern day writings of the contemporary Church, and from across the varied traditions that exist within it, such as the Catholic, Anglican, and Methodist church denominations The site covers many famous prayers, such as the "Serenity Prayer" and "The Lord is my Shepherd", as well as a section on how to pray to God and various prayer topics (for example, prayer for students and family life).
-Recently added this year is a new section covering events and occasions through the year, such as Easter prayers and Christmas blessings.
-You can visit any of these sections now by clicking on the links under the "main navigation" heading at the top of this page.
+The website has since grown to become a wider resource about prayer, and seeks to encompass the rich heritage of the Christian faith, from the prayer life of the ancient Celts to modern day writings of the contemporary Church, and from across the varied traditions that exist within it, such as the Catholic, Anglican, and Methodist church denominations The site now covers many famous prayers, such as the "Serenity Prayer" and "The Lord is my Shepherd", as well as a section on how to pray to God and various prayer topics (for example, prayer for children, health and healing, work and family life).
+This site now also has a dedicated page for posting your own prayers, for whatever situation you are currently facing - such as prayer for a new job, or financial or health concerns etc. You can visit this page by clicking here.